 Regardless of how a potential claim presents itself (be it an angry email, strongly worded letter, or even a heated conversation with the unhappy party), DO NOT PANIC.
 Do not lose your professional cool.
 Do not immediately reply with a return threat.
 You absolutely must stay calm.
 Because at this moment, at the beginning of a potential claim, everything you say and do from this point on will be highly scrutinized.

 THINGS YOU SHOULD DO:

 If You Have a Potential Claim Situation, Call CRES

 Once you know you have an unhappy buyer or seller, wouldn’t you rather get expert advice to help actually PREVENT that claim from happening?
 For CRES E&O + ClaimPrevent® customers, you’ll have access to a Legal Hotline 7 days a week for advice BEFORE you have an actual claim.

 If You Have a Claim, Call Your E&O Insurance Provider Claims Department

 Should you actually receive a written demand for money or services, you have an actual claim.
 With most E&O providers, this is the only time they can help you — after the claim has already occurred.
-Even though CRES offers ClaimPrevent™ services, once an official demand is received from a current or past client, your first call needs to be to the real estate E&O insurance claims department.
-They will be able to advise you in the next steps in the process, be it response communication, mediation, arbitration, or further legal action.
+Once an official demand is received from a current or past client, your first call needs to be to the real estate E&O insurance claims department.
+They will be able to advise you in the next steps in the process, whether it’s a response communication, mediation, arbitration, or further legal action.